 +-- :3030/api => backend

-This is because modern browsers don’t allow cross origin requests until they are explicitly allowed by the called service which is indicated by the mentioned header.
-Note: the port is part of the “origin”, so localhost:3000 is a different origin then localhost:3030 although it’s both located on localhost.
+This is because modern browsers don’t allow cross origin requests until they are explicitly allowed by the called service which is indicated by the mentioned header – details see below.
+Note: the port is part of the “origin”, so localhost:3000

-Solution 1 (bad): enable CORS
+Solution 1 (bad): enable CORS programmatically

 Anyways, it’s a bad solution because you would invoke code changes for your local development that are absolutely not necessary and not wanted for production use.
 Remember, once all projects are deployed under the exactly same URL in production, no CORS error will occur anyways.

 The by far better solution is to set up a small local proxy to avoid CORS on different ports of localhost. nginx is perfect for this, the setup is very simple.
-Furthermore this solution would be a kind of simulated production environment as there will mostly be exactly the same setup with some kind of “proxy” in front of your deployment.
+Furthermore this solution would be a kind of simulated production environment as there will mostly be exactly the same setup with some kind of “proxy” in front of your deployments.

-To set up nginx as a local proxy for the abovementioned development scenario you simply have to put the following server-block into your nginx.conf normally located under /etc/nginx (get rid of any other pre-defined stuff in that section).
+To set up nginx as a local proxy for the abovementioned development scenario you simply have to put the following server

 server {